alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 ## How to Deploy

-Please review the [Architecture](https://github.com/alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop#architecture) to understand how IIAS works before deploying the silution
+Please review the [Architecture](https://github.com/alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop#architecture) and [FAQ](https://github.com/alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop#faq) to understand how IIAS works before deploying the silution

 ### Pre-Requisites / Configuration Setup
  * EC2 : No pre-req steps